amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 6. Train and evaluate a Random Forest model for comparison with feature importance analysis.
 7. Compare models and visualize performance.

-## Conclusion

-This is Group 21 final project for DS340W Spring 2025.
+### This is Group 21 final project for DS340W Spring 2025.

-Written by Nur Najwa Ayda Sahren & Che Amira Aisyah Musannef
+### Written by Nur Najwa Ayda Sahren & Che Amira Aisyah Musannef